nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

     2 - `dateAsserted`, where the medication does not have a `lastIssueDate`, `effectiveDate` or `effectivePeriod`

-  - and when the `includePrescriptionIssues` parameter is not set, or is set to `false`:
+  - and when the `includePrescriptionIssues` parameter is set to `false`:

     - no prescription issue information should be returned